hwray/Dais/README.md

 ![Look left](http://i102.photobucket.com/albums/m93/hwray/lookleftsmall_zps38ace988.png)
 ![Speech calibration](http://i102.photobucket.com/albums/m93/hwray/calibratingspeechsmall_zps6bc25010.png)

-####During your presentation, Dais provides (optional) live micro-feedback to help improve your performance
+####During your presentation, Dais provides (optional) live micro-feedback to help improve your performance.

 * A **left/right arrow** indicates that you haven't looked at the other side of the audience in a while.
 * An **up arrow** indicates that you've been looking down at your notes for too long, and should look back up at the audience.